 The seeds of Greentree Weaving were germinated in the mind of nine year-old Margaret Fischer when she saw a weaving demonstration at a county fair in California.
 The tree took root when Margaret began Greentree Weaving some ten years later.
 She worked out of her home until her weaving took over the house.
 Looms dominated every room; the kitchen was her warping station.
 Apprentices added to the already congested space.

 In 1972, Margaret's home could hold no more.
 She opened Greentree's first store and workshop in Eureka, California.
-After a few years, she needed more room again, she moved her studio to a barn in Petaluma, California.
+After a few years, she needed more room again, so she moved her studio to a barn in Petaluma, California.
 In 1987, she relocated to Cloudcroft, New Mexico.
 Then in 1993 Margaret and Greentree Weaving settled in Trinidad, Colorado.
 As Greentree grew over the years, it expanded from one small workshop to four buildings in the Historic District of Trinidad.